Johannes

 for more pictures and information.

-rare examples of German tower clock movements.
+beautiful and rare examples of German tower clock movements.

 Notice the beautiful wheel and lever work - all in keeping with the high,